cckolon/cckolon.github.io/reading.md

 Some more ammo in my anti-ORM crusade.
 This is more technical but more succinct, so if you're just looking for the bullet points I'd read this.

 ### [Introduction to PostGIS - Geography](https://postgis.net/workshops/postgis-intro/geography.html)
 PostGIS (and geospatial databases) require a little getting used to.
 It's good to understand the new data types you're working with when you build a map-based data visualizer.
-PostGIS is a great database and its foundational data type is `geography`.
+PostGIS is a great database and its foundational data type is `geography`[^geography-datatype].

+[^geography-datatype]: This is actually not correct, as [seabre pointed out](https://news.ycombinator.com/item?id=49217184) on Hacker News.
+The foundational data type in PostGIS is `geometry`, which you can read about [here](https://postgis.net/workshops/postgis-intro/geometries.html).
+It's still good to learn about `geography` though, and the intro page is a little more accessible.

 ### [Postgres Docs Chapter 14 - Performance Tips](https://www.postgresql.org/docs/current/performance-tips.html)
 This is a great article to _have read_ when your database starts slowing down.
 Knowing how to use `EXPLAIN` and `EXPLAIN ANALYZE` is on par with knowing how to use a debugger, in my opinion.